Lung Cancer Surgery

 Brooklyn, NY 11235

-After thoracoscopic lobectomy, most patients stay in the hospital for three or four days.
+After a thoracoscopic lobectomy, most patients need to stay in the hospital for only two to three days.
 They typically achieve improved breathing function earlier than they would have following open surgery, as a result of this less invasive and less painful procedure.
-Patients who have thoracoscopic lobectomy also usually need fewer pain medications than those who have traditional open surgery.
+Patients who have thoracoscopic lobectomy also usually require fewer pain medications than those who have traditional, “open” surgery.